opensearch-project/documentation-website/_automating-configurations/api/delete-workflow.md

 }
 ```

-If the `clear_status` parameter was `true`, also deletes the Workflow State if the provisioning status is any state other than `IN_PROGRESS`.
+Note: If the `clear_status` parameter was `true`, also deletes the Workflow State if the provisioning status is any state other than `IN_PROGRESS`.